JoanneJons/azure-machine-learning-capstone/README.md

 ![hyperdrive](./images/hyperdrive-child-runs-1.png)

 ### Results
-*TODO*: What are the results you got with your model?
-What were the parameters of the model?
-How could you have improved it?

-*TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 The best run generated the following values for hyperparameters and gave an accuracy of **0.97660**.

 1. `bootstrap = True`